NeoZorK/neozork-hld-prediction/docs/containers/native-container/README.md

 The Native Container provides a complete Apple Silicon-optimized environment for the NeoZork HLD Prediction project with **full feature parity** to the Docker container.
 This container leverages macOS 26+ (Tahoe) native container technology for improved performance and better integration with Apple Silicon.

+> ⚠️ **Version Information**: v0.5.2 is the last version that supports Docker and Apple Container.
+Current version: v0.5.3

 ## 🚀 Full Docker Parity Features

 The Native Container now provides **complete feature parity** with the Docker container, including: